3C-model: Interplay of the three components

 Fulfilment of the components head and heart results in intrinsic motivation: The person is fully concentrated and likes to perform the activity at hand.
 Hereby, it does not matter whether the component hand is also fulfilled: Skills and abilities are not a prerequisite for intrinsic motivation.

 Optimal motivation results from all three components being fulfilled (represented by the overlap section of the three circles in Figure 1).
 Here, the person is intrinsically motivated and also has all the skills and abilities needed.
 This situation is associated with the experience of flow.
 However, if one of the two components head or heart is not fulfilled (i.e., the person is lacking cognitive support for the activity or experiences unpleasant belly-aches), the person will struggle when performing the activity.
 This situation may be experienced as "demotivation".
 Here, willpower (volition) is needed in order to perform the activity and suppress aversion or doubt.
 Volitional self-control can be momentarily successful – but it also induces a loss of energy and can, in the long run, lead to over-control and health problems.

 Two kinds of volition need to be distinguished: Volition Type 1 is needed for tasks which are supported by the head but lack support from the heart.
 This is the case, for instance, when important, but aversive tasks need to be fulfilled.
 Volition Type 2 is needed for tasks that are supported by the heart but not the head; such situations may be experienced as temptation or fear.

 Lacking support by the component hand requires problem-solving mechanisms to compensate one's lacking skills and abilities, for instance by asking others for help.

 Application of the 3C-Model

 In practical application, for instance in self-management, in coaching, in leadership training, or in change management, the 3C-model can be used for systematic diagnosis of motivation deficits and intervention.

 Fig. 2.
 Practical application of the 3C-model: Motivation diagnosis (e.g. of a team member/ an employee).

 Motivation diagnosis

-For diagnostical purposes, fulfilment of the three components of motivation can be assessed with the so-called 3C-check.
+For diagnostic purposes, fulfilment of the three components of motivation can be assessed with the so-called 3C-check.
 The following questions can be used (see Figure 2):